You can create assignments alongside other content.

 Images that display inline are embedded in a 768-pixel block at the biggest breakpoints.
 The closer to that size the images are, the less padding appears around them.

 Access a media file's menu and select Edit.
-In the Edit File Settings window, you can choose how your video, audio, or image file appears in the assignment: inline or as an attachment.
+In the Edit File Attributes window, you can choose how your video, audio, or image file appears in the assignment: inline or as an attachment.
 For example, you can display extremely large files as attachments that students can download.
 You can edit the file names for files displayed as attachments.

 You can also add alternative text to describe images you add.
 Alternative text describes the image for people who use screen readers or visit web pages with images turned off.